odinn1984/UE5-Skybox-AI-Plugin/README.md

 - `API Endpoint` - You can customize the endpoint of the API in case you are using a different one [Default: https://backend.blockadelabs.com/api/v1]
 - `API Polling Interval In Seconds` - This allows you to change the frequency of the polling of the API in case of rate limiting issues [Default: 1.0]
 - `Enable Premium Content` - This tells the plugin if we want to send and get information that is marked as premium (e.g: Enhanced Prompt) [Default: true]
-- `Save Directory` - This is where the plugin will save the skybox that it downloads from the API, if the directory doesn't exist it will be created [Defauklt: /Game/Content/SkyboxAI/Exports]
+- `Save Directory` - This is where the plugin will save the skybox that it downloads from the API, if the directory doesn't exist it will be created [Defauklt: SkyboxAI/Exports]
+  - This is a relative path to the project's `Content` directory
+  - Notice that it doesn't start with `/` or `\` and it doesn't end with `/` or `\`

+## Using The Plugin

+After setting up the plugin you can use it by following these steps:

+1. Go to `Tools` -> `Blockade Labs SkyboxAI`
+2. Enter the description of the skybox that you want to generate in `Prompt` field
+3. Optionally fill in the `Negative Text` field if you want to add some negative text for the generator to use
+4. You must select the export format (e.g: `HDR` or `EXR`) in the top list on the right
+5. Optionally you can select the style of the skybox in the bottom list on the right
+   1. By default the first style is selected from the list on first load
+   2. You can click on any selected style to de-select it if you do not want to send in style information
+6. Optionally you can also enable the `Enhanced Prompt` checkbox if you want to use the enhance prompt feature
+7. The `Refresh List` button will refresh the list of styles and export types
+8. Press on `Generate Skybox` and wait, please do not close the plugin tab while it's generating the skybox.
+The plugin will notify you on progress and when it's done
+9. At the end, it will download the image and put it in the directory that you have specified in the plugin settings and UE will give you a prompt asking if you want to re-import the asset since the directory it monitors has changed.
+Please re-import the assets and follow the instructions for that process that UE provides

+For more information what `Prompt`, `Negative Text` and `Enhanced Prompt` mean please go to the [SkyboxAI API docs](https://api-documentation.blockadelabs.com/api/skybox.html#generate-skybox)

 ## Setting Up Dev Environment